Get Evidence Thrown Out Of Court – It’s Possible!

 When it comes to trying to get prosecutors’ evidence against accused individuals deemed inadmissible, the facts of the case will be essential to determine what the best arguments may be for a given case.
 That being said, however, in general, the following may be viable arguments to get evidence thrown out of court:

 1 – The evidence is partial or incomplete.

 If the evidence in question is an audio or video recording, it may be possible to argue that this evidence:

 - Only presents a portion of a larger recording

 - Needs to be viewed or considered within its greater content

 - Should be thrown out of court if it cannot be wholly presented.

-So, for instance, let’s say that part of a prosecution’s case is relying on surveillance footage of the accused person doing or saying something and that only a portion of this footage has been admitted as evidence.
-Well, if the rest of that footage could be viable to the defense (because, for example, it may show the accused person doing or saying something else that backs up the defense case), then the court may:
+So, for instance, let’s say that part of a prosecution’s case is relying on video surveillance footage of the accused person doing or saying something and that only a portion of this footage has been admitted as evidence.
+If the rest of that footage could be viable to the defense (because, for example, it may show the accused person doing or saying something else that backs up the defense case), then the court may: